 In some situations you can request to delete your data.

-In some circumstances we may anonymize your personal information, therefore it can no longer be associated with you, for statistical or research purposes in which case we may use this information indefinitely without further notice to you.
+In some circumstances we may anonymity your personal information, therefore it can no longer be associated with you, for statistical or research purposes in which case we may use this information indefinitely without further notice to you.

 9: YOUR LEGAL RIGHTS